jaames/flipnote.js/README.md

 I consider this library more-or-less feature complete at this stage (notwithstanding a new Flipnote Studio release, of course!).
 There are a still couple of small things to pick at however:

-* The Flipnote signature verification API [doesn't work in Node](https://github.com/jaames/flipnote.js/issues/24).
-This should be an easy fix.
 * Letterboxing so that the player aspect ratio doesn't have to be strictly 3:4.
 This would also lead into a fullscreen mode for the player UI.

 ## Background